Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

   - Handling first-level customer support inquiries related to channel usage (with CICO providing L2/L3 support for technical issues per Section 4)
   - Maintaining reliable internet connectivity from The Bank's premises and branches to CICO's hosted environment

 (d) **Channel Ownership and Portability:** All mobile applications, web portals, USSD applications, and related software code developed by CICO shall remain the exclusive intellectual property of CICO per Section 6.
 The Bank receives only a right to use these channels during the term of this Agreement.
 Upon termination, CICO may continue to use, modify, and license the channel software to other clients.
-The Bank may request data export and limited transition assistance per Section 15.5(d), but shall not have rights to the underlying software code or channel infrastructure.
+The Bank may request: (i) data export and limited transition assistance per Section 15.5(d) and (d-1), and (ii) optional post-termination channel access for customer migration purposes per Section 15.5(d-2) (subject to applicable fees and restrictions).
+The Bank shall not have rights to the underlying software code, source code, or channel infrastructure, and no perpetual licenses are granted.

 (e) **Channel Customization:** Standard channel features and user interfaces are included in the System as delivered.
-If The Bank requests material customization to channel design, user flows, or functionality beyond the standard System capabilities, such customization shall be handled via Change Request per Section 4 and may be subject to additional fees at ETB 5,000 per man-day or as otherwise agreed.
+The Bank may request customization to channel design, user flows, or functionality, which shall be handled via Change Request per Section 4.
+Such customization services are funded by CICO from its revenue share allocation, subject to CICO's resource availability, development priorities, and the scope limitations in Section 4.2.
+CICO shall evaluate each customization request and may approve, defer, or decline requests based on technical feasibility, resource capacity, alignment with CICO's product roadmap, and impact on other projects.
+The Bank acknowledges that customization requests do not guarantee development or specific delivery timelines.

 ## **3\.
 Fees and Payment Terms**

-**3.1 License and Service Fees:** In consideration for the License grant of the System and the provision of Maintenance & Support Services, The Bank shall pay fees to CICO in accordance with the following hybrid model of fixed fees and revenue sharing:
+**3.1 License and Service Fees:** In consideration for the License grant of the System and the provision of Maintenance & Support Services, The Bank shall compensate CICO exclusively through revenue sharing on transactional fees. **There are no monthly fixed fees, subscription fees, or platform access fees.** CICO shall fund all platform operations, hosting, infrastructure, support, and development activities from its revenue share allocation.
+The Bank shall additionally fund marketing campaigns through a separate proposal-based approval process as set forth in Section 3.3.

-* **(a) Fixed Monthly Fee (Subscription Fee):** Starting from the Go-Live Date (Month 1), The Bank shall pay CICO a monthly fee based on the total number of Registered Users at month-end, in accordance with the SaaS Tier Pricing Schedule set forth in Annex F of this Agreement.
-The applicable monthly AMS Fee (also referred to as "Monthly Managed Fee" in the pricing schedule) covers The Bank's right to use the System, receive Support Services, managed operations, and benefit from all included upgrades and updates.
-Unless otherwise agreed, the AMS Fee shall be invoiced and paid monthly in advance.
-For clarity, the 12-month software warranty period referenced in Section 10.1 covers defect resolution only and does not waive the monthly AMS Fee; both the warranty and the monthly fee are in effect simultaneously from Go-Live.

-  **Billing Cycle Definition:** For purposes of determining the applicable pricing tier, "month-end" means the count of Registered Users as of 11:59 PM East Africa Time (EAT) on the last calendar day of the billing month.
-The count shall be automatically captured by the System and included in monthly billing reports provided to The Bank for verification.

-* **(b) Revenue Share Model:** In addition to the AMS Fee, CICO shall be entitled to a share of **Net Chargeable Transaction Fees** (as defined below) generated from all Chargeable Transactions processed through the System.
+* **(a) Revenue Share Model:** CICO shall be entitled to a share of **Net Chargeable Transaction Fees** (as defined below) generated from all Chargeable Transactions processed through the System.
 The Parties agree that:
   * The Bank shall retain **forty percent (40%)** of Net Chargeable Transaction Fees.
   * CICO shall receive **fifty percent (50%)** of Net Chargeable Transaction Fees in real time.
   * A further ten percent (10%) operator share shall be allocated in real time as incentives to **Operators** for facilitating cash-in, cash-out, and related services, thereby ensuring operator participation, retention, and service quality.